nathanrsfba/plagued-skies/readme.txt

 into a valuable ore.
 Also controls the speed at which an already-landed block turns into ore.

-skinOres: The ores that might be released from Dragonscale.
-This can be a resource ID (minecraft:stone), a resource ID with metadata (minecraft:coal:1) or an oredict entry (oreIron).
-Note that despite the name, this can be any placeable block, not just ores.
+dropBlocks: The blocks that might be released from Dragonscale.
+This can be a resource ID (minecraft:stone), or a tag (#forge:ores/iron)

+plagueHeight: The world height that plague spawns at.
+It will slowly consume blocks it encounters, spreading upwards if blocks are above this level.

 beaconBlastRadius: The radius, in blocks, of dragonskin cleared by placing a beacon.